Lt.-Col. Lord Henry Cavendish-Bentinck1

 Lt.-Col. Lord Henry Cavendish-Bentinck was born on 28 May 1863.1 He was the son of Lt.-Gen. Arthur Cavendish-Bentinck and Augusta Mary Elizabeth Browne, 1st Baroness Bolsover.1 He married Lady Olivia Caroline Amelia Taylour, daughter of Thomas Taylour, Earl of Bective and Lady Alice Maria Hill, on 27 January 1892.2 He died on 6 October 1931 at age 68, without issue.1

-Lt.-Col. Lord Henry Cavendish-Bentinck was educated at Eton College, Eton, Berkshire, England.1 On 23 February 1880 he was granted the rank of a duke's younger son.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Nottingham South between 1886 and 1892.1 He fought in the Boer War between 1899 and 1900.1 He gained the rank of Lieutenant-Colonel in the service of the Derbyshire Yeomanry.1 He held the office of Justice of the Peace (J.P.) for Westmorland.1 He was decorated with the award of Territorial Award (T.D.).1 He held the office of Member of the London County Council between 1907 and 1910.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Nottingham South between 1910 and 1929.1 He fought in the First World War, inclduing the Gallipoli Campaign.1 He held the office of Lord-Lieutenant of Westmorland in 1927.1 He gained the rank of Honorary Colonel in the service of the 4th Battalion, Border Regiment.1 He gained the rank of Honorary Colonel in the service of the 24th (Derby Yeomanry) Armoured Car Company, Royal Tank Corps.1 He lived at Underley Hall, Kirby, Lonsdale, Westmorland, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 On 23 February 1880 he was granted the rank of a duke's younger son.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Nottingham South between 1886 and 1892.1 He fought in the Boer War between 1899 and 1900.1 He held the office of Justice of the Peace (J.P.) for Westmorland.1 He gained the rank of Lieutenant-Colonel in the Derbyshire Yeomanry.1 He was awarded the Territorial Award (T.D.)1 He held the office of Member of the London County Council between 1907 and 1910.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Nottingham South between 1910 and 1929.1 He fought in the First World War, inclduing the Gallipoli Campaign.1 He held the office of Lord-Lieutenant of Westmorland in 1927.1 He gained the rank of Honorary Colonel in the 4th Battalion, Border Regiment.1 He gained the rank of Honorary Colonel in the 24th (Derby Yeomanry) Armoured Car Company, Royal Tank Corps.1 He lived at Underley Hall, Kirby, Lonsdale, Westmorland, EnglandG.1

 Citations